How to Become an RN Fast: 3 Speedy Options to Suit Your Style

 What do RNs do?

 It’s one of the most prevalent professions, but what exactly do registered nurses do?
 RNs work under the supervision of physicians and are responsible for many patient care duties.
 This includes creating care plans, performing diagnostic tests and teaching patients how to manage their diagnosis.
-Most RNs are employed in hospitals, according to the BLS.
-They can also work in a variety of other settings, including nursing homes, private practices, schools, prisons and more.
+Most RNs are employed in hospitals, according to the BLS.2 They can also work in a variety of other settings, including nursing homes, private practices, schools, prisons and more.

-Career advancement opportunities for RNs
+Educational advancement for RNs with an ADN

 Many RNs with an Associate’s degree choose to build upon their education and experience by enrolling in an RN to BSN program, which can be completed in as few as 12 months.1 Many schools offer these programs online to make it convenient for working RNs to advance their education.